Anger In Relationships: Eight Signs Anger Is Causing Relationship Problems

 You struggling to control your anger in your relationship?

-It is common for partners to deal with mishaps that lead to emotional distress.
+It is common for partners to deal with mishaps that lead to emotional distress and challenges to their mental health.
 A partner may get frustrated when they feel attacked or ignored.
 Sometimes anxiety is a contributing factor when one hasn't learned how to express their emotions in a way that doesn't hurt or offend others.
-To gain perspective of how anger issues affect relationships, here are some signs to consider when assessing whether anger is a problem for one or both partners.
+To gain perspective on how anger issues affect relationships, here are some signs to consider when assessing whether anger is a problem for one or both partners.

 Getty Images